Fanfare for the Common Man: In television and other media

-Alternative versions
+Alternative versions and inspirations

-Copland's fanfare was used in 1977 by British prog-rock band Emerson, Lake & Palmer on the album Works Volume 1.
+Copland's fanfare was performed by British prog-rock band Emerson, Lake & Palmer on their 1977 album Works Volume 1.
 The track became one of the band's biggest hits when an edited version was released as a single that year.
 It peaked at No. 2 in the UK.
 Keith Emerson had long been an admirer of Copland's Americana style, previously using Copland's Hoedown on the band's Trilogy album in 1972.

+On their debut album in 1971, rock band Styx recorded a 13-minute, four part song called Movement for the Common Man, including Fanfare as the third of its four parts.

+The works of the fictional composer P. D. Q. Bach, created by the musical satirist Peter Schickele, include a Fanfare for the Common Cold, published in 1977.

+Queen's 1977 single "We Will Rock You" incorporated elements of the Fanfare's melody and rhythmic motives.

+Vincent Montana Junior recorded a version for his 1978 album "I Love Music".

+Between 1986 and 2016, the American composer Joan Tower composed Fanfares for the Uncommon Woman, a series of six fanfares or "parts" of a single 25-minute composition in tribute to “women who take risks and are adventurous”, each dedicated to a woman prominent in the music field.